-EBITDA, a measure not defined under U.S. generally accepted accounting principles ("GAAP"), is defined by USAC as net income (loss) before net interest expense, depreciation and amortization expense, and income tax expense (benefit).
-Adjusted EBITDA, which also is a non-GAAP measure, is defined by USAC as EBITDA plus impairment of compression equipment, impairment of goodwill, interest income on capital lease, unit-based compensation expense (benefit), restructuring/severance charges, management fees, expenses under our operating lease with Caterpillar, certain transaction expenses, loss (gain) on disposition of assets and other.
+EBITDA, a non-GAAP measure, is defined as net income (loss) before net interest expense, depreciation and amortization expense, and income tax expense (benefit).
+Adjusted EBITDA, which also is a non-GAAP measure, is defined as EBITDA plus impairment of compression equipment, impairment of goodwill, interest income on capital lease, unit-based compensation expense, restructuring/severance charges, management fees, expenses under our operating lease with Caterpillar, certain transaction fees, loss (gain) on disposition of assets and other.
 The Partnership's management views Adjusted EBITDA as one of its primary tools, to assess: (1) the financial performance of the Partnership's assets without regard to the impact of financing methods, capital structure or historical cost basis of the Partnership's assets; (2) the viability of capital expenditure projects and the overall rates of return on alternative investment opportunities; (3) the ability of the Partnership's assets to generate cash sufficient to make debt payments and pay distributions; and (4) the Partnership's operating performance as compared to those of other companies in its industry without regard to the impact of financing methods and capital structure.
-The Partnership believes that Adjusted EBITDA provides useful information to investors because, when viewed with GAAP results and the accompanying reconciliations, it provides a more complete understanding of the Partnership's performance than GAAP results alone.
-Management also believes that external users of its financial statements benefit from having access to the same financial measures that management uses in evaluating the results of the Partnership's business.
+The Partnership's management believes that Adjusted EBITDA provides useful information to investors because, when viewed with GAAP results and the accompanying reconciliations, it may provide a more complete understanding of the Partnership's performance than GAAP results alone.